 3-Year Performance History: The Animal Science and Biology programs at K-State are two programs with the highest enrollments in their respective colleges.
 The curriculum prepares students in each of these programs to pursue several options after graduation, such as attaining a DVM or another health professional degree or seeking job opportunities within the public health field.
 In addition, Purdue University and USDA's Cooperative State Research, Education, and Extension Service produced a report on the Employment Opportunities for College Graduates in the U.S. Food, Agricultural and Natural Resources System 2005-2010.
 This report found the strongest opportunities are in food safety/biosecurity, nutrition services, and animal health and well-being.
-Basically, there are about 52,000 job opportunities in the US, with 32,300 specifically in agriculture and life sciences.
-Recent trend data show that the number of graduates with bachelors degrees has declined, while enrollment has increased by an average of 4% over the last three years.
-We have experienced some fluctuations in the number of graduates at K-State, from a high of 234 to a low of 191.
+There are about 52,000 job opportunities in the US, with 32,300 specifically in agriculture and life sciences.
+For this indicator, we have experienced some fluctuations in the number of graduates at K-State, from a high of 234 in 2007 to a low of 191 in 2006.